 Our Geography and the Communities we serve

 Bankfields Primary School is situated within the Borough of Redcar and Cleveland in the North East of England.
-The school draws its children form the Eston ward.
+The school draws its children from the Eston ward.

-Local Health profile data shows that 23.2% of children live in poverty in Eston Ward significantly worse than England’s average, In Eston Ward the child development at age 5, GCSE achievement, unemployment and long term unemployment are all significantly worse than England average.
+Local Health profile data shows that 23.2% of children live in poverty in Eston Ward significantly worse than England’s average.
+In Eston Ward the child development at age 5, GCSE achievement, unemployment and long term unemployment are all significantly worse than the national average.

-Child development (aged 5) is significantly worse than England’s average.
-This perpetuates to achievement at GCSE, where children resident in Eston still do significantly worse than their national peers
+Child development (aged 5) is significantly worse than the national average.
+This perpetuates to achievement at GCSE, where children resident in Eston still do significantly worse than their national peers.

-Data from Tees Valley Unlimited (TVU) 2013 showed the unemployment rate was 6.3% The England unemployment rate is 3.8%.
-The long-term unemployment rate in Eston Ward is 17.7/1,000 residents The England value is 10/1,000.
+Data from Tees Valley Unlimited (TVU) 2013 showed the unemployment rate was 6.3%, the national unemployment rate is 3.8%.
+The long-term unemployment rate in Eston Ward is 17.7/1,000 residents, the national rate is 10/1,000.

-Life expectancy in Eston Ward is significantly worse than the England average.
-The life expectancy of a male in Eston Ward is 74.5 years vs the 78.9 years England average.
-A female’s life expectancy is 78.9 years compared to England average of 82.8 years.
+Life expectancy in Eston Ward is significantly worse than the national average.
+The life expectancy of a male in Eston Ward is 74.5 years vs the 78.9 years national average.
+A female’s life expectancy is 78.9 years compared to the national average of 82.8 years.

 The school has a higher than average number of pupils in receipt of free School meals at .
 The school falls within the Index of Deprivation band.